thBonds Implementation

 User B buys at 9:15 AM UTC

-Traditional Approach: Different token IDs, no fungibility Tharwa Approach: Same token ID (maturity_date_at_midnight
+Traditional Approach: Different token IDs, no fungibility Tharwa Approach: Same token ID (maturity_date_at_midnight), perfect fungibility

 Impact: User A can sell to User B seamlessly, or both can trade on secondary markets as the same asset.